rkulla/imgv/README.txt

 and then examine files.txt.

+You could alternatively use virtualenv and just run:

+   $ python setup.py install

+but I don't recommend that unless you're fine with having to also install the dependencies into the virtualenv first, and creating a from ~/bin/imgv to ~/.virtualenvs/imgv/bin/imgv or similar.

-If you don't have distutils, or if you don't want to install it that way, you can do it manually:
+If you don't have distutils, or if you don't want to install it via setup.py, you can always do it manually:

 add /path/to/imgv to your $PYTHONPATH from the root of the package run: